Get Help Now

 Long-term effects can include:

-While it’s possible for anyone to develop a tramadol addiction, there are several risk factors that make individuals more likely to become addicted.
+While it’s possible for anyone to develop a tramadol addiction, several risk factors make individuals more likely to become addicted.

 For tramadol addiction in particular, risk factors include the above as well as: